XORGanon/cards/README.md

 ### To edit
-To edit, add, expand, ... new or existing "cards," simply open the "cards" file, do what you desire, and commit your changes when you're done.
+To edit, add, expand, ... new or existing "cards," simply open the [[https://github.com/XORGanon/cards/blob/main/cards|cards]] file, do what you desire, and commit your changes when you're done.

 #### Editing conventions